shader-slang/shader-slang.github.io/community/language-change-process.md

 Changes that touch Slang's language and user-facing interfaces, including syntax, core module and public APIs need to follow the feature change process described in this document.

-Before undertaking the rest of the process, you are encouraged to “pitch” your idea on the Slang GitHub forum, in order to solicit informal feedback from the community.
+Before undertaking the rest of the process, you are encouraged to "pitch" your idea on the Slang GitHub forum, in order to solicit informal feedback from the community.
 Feedback at this stage can help refine an idea, suggest directions, and identify potential collaborators.

 ## File a Feature Tracker
 The first step of doing a feature change is to file a "Feature Tracker" issue on our github with associated FeatureTracker label to begin including all template fields included.
 You will need to be a committer, or ask a committer or community member with greater access to the repo to do this, see [community structure](/community/index#community-structure) for how to do so.